-Marisha Rav Specialist Advisor
+Marisha Ray Specialist Advisor

 Marisha lives with her family in Clerkenwell.
-Before becoming a Liberal democrat councillor for the London Borough of Islington in 2002 Marisha was a systems analyst with Marks & Spencer.
+Before becoming a Liberal Democrat councillor for the London Borough of Islington in 2002 Marisha was a business analyst with Marks & Spencer.

-She is on the governing body of Elizabeth Garrett Anderson School and Hugh Myddleton School and a was trustee of Clerkenwell Charities.
-She is a member of the Liberal Democrat Party and has been a member of the advisory body of City University, the management committee of Islington victim Support, London Drug Policy Forum, Crossrail High Level Forum and Islington Schools Forum.
+She is on the governing body of Elizabeth Garrett Anderson School and Hugh Myddleton School and was a trustee of Clerkenwell Charities.
+She is a member of the Liberal Democrat Party and has been an executive member for community safety and performance, a member of the advisory body of City University, the management committee of Islington victim Support, London Drug Policy Forum and Islington Schools Forum.